Song Ui-young: Home United

-By the recommendation of his coach from Yeouido High School, Song left South Korea at the age of 18 to pursue footballing opportunities in Singapore.
-Song's move to Singapore was eased by the presence of Home United's assistant coach Baek Jong-seok, whom he shared an apartment with.
+Having excelled at youth level for his academy, by the recommendation of his coach from Yeouido High School, Song left South Korea at the age of 17 to pursue footballing opportunities in Singapore.
+Song's move to Singapore was eased by the presence of Home United's coach, Lee Lim-saeng in which Song said that his academy’s coach knew him.
+Lee used to work as an assistant coach in Suwon Samsung and the academy was under Suwon Samsung so both coaches knew each other.
+He also work under assistant coach Baek Jong-seok, whom he shared an apartment with.

 Song subsequently joined Home United's youth team, which participates in the Prime League, before being promoted to join the first team which competed in the S.League.
-On 12 July 2012, Song made his debut appearance for the Protectors in the uniformed derby against Warriors FC.
+On 12 July 2012, Song made his debut appearance for the Protectors in the uniformed derby against Warriors.
 He played a total of 46 minutes in his first competitive match for the club, which subsequently ended in a 0–3 loss for his side.

 Former Home United coach Philippe Aw who managed the Singapore Selection side for the 2016 Sultan of Selangor Cup, selected Song in the 18-man squad for the cup tie that took place at the Shah Alam Stadium on 7 May 2016.
-He came on as a substitute in the 56th minute, and played the remainder of the match which eventually ended 1-1 (3-4 on penalties) in a win for the Singapore Selection team.
+He came on as a substitute in the 56th minute, and played the remainder of the match which eventually ended 1–1 (3–4 on penalties) in a win for the Singapore Selection team.

 Song often spearhead the attacking players in the false nine position.
 Alongside Shahril Ishak, he enjoyed a prolific start to the 2018 Singapore Premier League campaign before encountering an injury that ruled him out for the latter half of the season.
 Song also played a pivotal role in helping the club to a second-place finish, scoring a total of 20 goals over the entire season, securing Home United with a play-off slot for the AFC Champions League as well as its highest ever AFC Cup finish in the quarter-finals.

 On 1 November 2018, it was reported that Song had rejected interest from Indonesian giants Persija Jakarta.
 Despite being offered a deal worth US$20,000 per month from the Indonesian club, Song chose to remain with Home United, stating his hopes of representing Singapore internationally in the future.
 He also signed a two-year contract extension with the Singapore-based club.